Boundary critical phenomena in the quantum Ashkin-Teller model: Extended structure at the four-state Potts point ( lambda )

-In this section, we briefly review how to construct the boundary states of $\mathrm{SU}(2)_1/D_2$ WZW model, which is first given in Ref.~\cite{ishikawaTwistedBoundaryStates2003}.
+In this section, we further consider boundary conditions that explicitly break the enhanced $\mathrm{W}$-symmetry, yet can be constructed from the $\mathrm{SU}(2)$-preserving boundary states of the parent theory.
+We briefly review this construction for the $\mathrm{SU}(2)_1/D_2$ WZW model, which was first given in Ref.~\cite{ishikawaTwistedBoundaryStates2003}.
 Generic boundary states in this formalism are given by symmetrizing the original $\mathrm{SU(2)}$ boundary states, which correspond to the orbifold action.
 The $\mathrm{SU}(2)_1$ WZW model is equivalent to the $S_1$ compactified boson with $r=1$.
 Due to the $\mathrm{SU}(2)$ symmetry, its conformal boundary states are parametrized by the group element $g\in\mathrm{SU(2)}$:

 where $ D_{m, n}^j(\cmg)$ is the Wigner D-matrix\cite{sakuraiModernQuantumMechanics2017} and $|j ; m, n\rangle\rangle$ are the $\mathrm{SU}(2)$-Ishibashi states for the degenerate representation $(j;m,n)$ of the Virasoro algebra with $c=1$~\cite{gaberdielConformalBoundaryStates2001,gaberdielConformalBoundaryStates2002}.
 These Ishibashi states are normalized as follows: